rkuykendall/movie-rankings/readme.md

 `rankings` folder.
 These are combined to create a master list using the [ELO rating system](https://en.wikipedia.org/wiki/Elo_rating_system).

+### Script usage:
+- `python cli.py` Print rankings
+- `python cli.py new` Print list of movies to be ranked
+- `python cli.py best` Print list of high-ranking movies to be ranked
+- `python cli.py health` Print how well-defined your movie ranking is

 1. My Blue Heaven (1990) tt0100212
 1. The Fifth Element (1997) tt0119116
 1. Eternal Sunshine of the Spotless Mind (2004) tt0338013